Berca: Rătești monastery

 Rătești Monastery is a medieval monastery, attested by documents from the 17th century.
 It is an Eastern orthodox monastery of nuns, and hosts a museum exhibiting religious books and items.

 Demographics

-The Romanian census of 2002 reported a population of 9,602 for the Berca commune, making it one of the largest communes in the county.
-99% of the inhabitants are ethnic Romanians.
+The Romanian census of 2002 reported a population of 9,602 for the Berca commune, making it one of the largest communes in the county; 99% of the inhabitants were ethnic Romanians.
+At the 2021 census, Berca had a population of 7,741, of which 88.88% were Romanians.